Crispy Panko-Crusted Baked Chicken Legs

 This post may contain affiliate links.
 Please read our disclosure policy.

-Easy to make Crispy Panko-Crusted Baked Chicken Legs made with just a few simple ingredients – so crispy you won’t believe it’s not deep fried.
-If you don’t have the time to make fried chicken, this chicken leg recipe is here to save your bacon!
+Easy to make Crispy Panko-Crusted Baked Chicken Legs made with just a few simple ingredients – so crispy you won’t believe they’re not deep fried.

 Oven Baked Panko Chicken Legs Recipe